-Responsibilities of the Social Work Department and the Field Director:
+Responsibilities of The Department of Social Work and the Field Director

-- To facilitate placement of students in agencies for the internship experience.
+- To facilitate the placement of students in agencies for the internship experience.

-- To facilitate with the student the development of an internship contract that is also negotiated with the field instructor.
+- To reduce the development of an internship contract negotiated with the field instructor.

-- To provide a liaison between school and agency.
-Two to three site visits or teleconferences to the agency will be made.
-The purpose of the first visit is to review the intern’s contract and to address any questions about the Social Work Department and the internship that might arise.
-During the second and three visits the faculty liaison, with the intern and field instructor, will facilitate discussion of the midterm and final evaluations.
+- To provide a liaison between the school and the agency.
+2 to 3 site visits or teleconferences will be made.
+The purpose of the first visit is to review the intern’s contract and address any questions about the Department of Social Work and the internship that might arise.
+During the second and third visits, the faculty liaison, with the intern and the field instructor, will facilitate the midterm and final evaluations.